bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 I don't think there is consensus quite yet, but I guess that v2 is the way to move forward, although I think it's slowly building.
 I'm extremely curious to see how it's going to go, because it's definitely cause for concern. if you want to extend—as long as you have privacy considerations, you also have censorship considerations.
-Because as long as anybody knows who payment initiators or secants are, they can be censored.
+Because as long as anybody knows who payment initiators or recipents are, they can be censored.
 So I think it's a major issue for the full kind of research and investigation on Lightning.
 But That being said, another aspect where we can somewhat improve the `HTLCs`, because of the issue that I mentioned earlier, where payments in hops could not be correlated.
 Even though, to be quite frank, today already the odds of multiple hop All right.